joshrowley/octopress/source/_posts/2012-10-17-fog-is-starting-to-lift.markdown

 As a result, new programmers feel like they're in a fog cloud, where they kind of understand how things work and interact with each other.

-Then one day, you'll finally learn something, and you'll go back to those fuzzy concepts and you'll suddenly a ray of clarity will strike your mind and things start to come together more.
+Then one day, you'll finally learn something, and you'll go back to those fuzzy concepts and suddenly a ray of clarity will strike your mind and things start to come together more.

 I'm really starting to understand classes, and how damn useful they are.
 I sort of understood them before, but I finally "saw the light" once I started connecting the dots between scope, instance variables, and class methods.